 If that isn’t an option, you could wrap a clear plastic bag over the leaves of a bush or tree to collect condensation, but I don’t believe you would get enough water to live like this and it’s much better if you are lost, to make your way out of the desert as quickly as possible.
 Regardless, here is another video that shows that method as well.

-Dew – You can also collect water from the dew in the morning, but like the solar still and the clear bag methods above, I don’t think these are realistically going to give you enough water to last a day.
-They may be worst case scenario options, but if you are going to survive, you need a reliable source of abundant water.
+Dew – You can also collect water from the dew in the morning, but as the solar still and the clear bag methods above, I don’t think these are really going to give you enough water to last a day.
+They may be worst-case scenario options, but if you are going to survive, you need a reliable source of abundant water.

 One advantage of trying to find water in an urban environment as opposed to the wild is that we pipe a bazillion gallons of water into our cities every day and unless it is used, we store it in pipes and reservoirs in almost every house, shack, building and complex.

 Most of us already have the home sources identified, but what about water in other locations?
-I wrote a post a few days back trying to point out what in my mind where the differences between looting and scavenging.
-At least one of our readers had strong feelings on that subject, but in this case where you need water for survival, there would be many more places that could be abandoned that could offer potential for water also.
+I wrote a post a few days back trying to point out what in my mind were the differences between looting and scavenging.
+At least one of our readers had strong feelings on that subject, but in this case, where you need water for survival, there would be many more places that could be abandoned that could offer the potential for water also.

 Large manufacturing plants have water reservoirs on the roofs in some cases for their fire systems.
 Even if they don’t like the pipes in your home, sprinkler systems are loaded with water that could be used in an emergency.
 Before I get any nasty grams about this, the usual caveats apply.
 I am talking about a grid-down, SHTF scenario where your life depends on having a source of water and there is nobody presently using or occupying this structure.
 Even that isn’t clear enough… I don’t mean to break into anyone’s home and steal their water if they are home.